top of page

 With your antibody results, your doctor can develop a personalized treatment plan that targets your microbiome, combining medication, lifestyle, and dietary changes so that you can start feeling healthy as quickly as possible.

-ibs-smart is the only licensed, patented antibody blood test for IBS.
+IBS-Smart is the only licensed, patented antibody blood test for IBS.

 ibs-smart-darkBG-cmyk_WIX.png

-The ACG Clinical Guidelines for Managing IBS suggest “a positive diagnostic strategy as compared to a diagnostic strategy of exclusion for patients with symptoms of IBS to improve time to initiate appropriate therapy.” ibs-smart offers a positive diagnostic strategy.
+The ACG Clinical Guidelines for Managing IBS suggest “a positive diagnostic strategy as compared to a diagnostic strategy of exclusion for patients with symptoms of IBS to improve time to initiate appropriate therapy.”
+IBS-Smart offers a positive diagnostic strategy.

 ACG.png

-Order ibs-smart Online.
+Order IBS-Smart Online.

 No appointment necessary

-You can work with a doctor online to order ibs-smart, if it’s right for you.
+You can work with a doctor online to order IBS-Smart, if it’s right for you.

 The online prescriber service includes: